gmendonca/simple-p2p-file-sharing/README.md

 $ benchmarking
 ```

-A quickly overview of the files are shown above and further the full explanation of each one:
+A quickly overview of the files are shown above:

 * compile - Compile using ant and build the jar files to run the rest of the script.
 * run_server - Run the Central Indexing Server at the Default port 3434.